aofoegbu/sql_querybuilder/README.md

 ---

-Built with ❤️ for modern SQL development and water utility management.
+**Ogelo SQL Builder** - Built with ❤️ for modern SQL development and water utility management.